 Bill 27 amends the ESA to require employers with 25 or more employees (as of January 1 in any year) to implement a written policy on “disconnecting from work” by March 1 of that same year.
 However, transitional provisions allow for a six-month grace period from the enactment of Bill 27.
 This means employers who presently employ 25 or more employees are not required to have a policy in place until June 2, 2022.

 The legislation defines “disconnecting from work” as “not engaging in work-related communications, including e-mails, telephone calls, video calls or the sending or reviewing of other messages, so as to be free from the performance of work.”

 Unfortunately, there is little additional guidance on what a disconnecting from work policy should look like.
 The legislation does say a disconnecting from work policy must contain “such information as may be prescribed,” which suggests the government might pass regulations outlining the required content for these policies.
 However, as of now, no regulations have been announced.
-Given that employers have until June 2, 2022 to create the required policies, it might be prudent to take a wait-and-see approach, in the event regulations are forthcoming.

 Other jurisdictions, including France, Spain, and Italy, have implemented similar legislation to promote the ability of employees to disconnect from work.
 These European jurisdictions do not generally prescribe exact parameters on the “right to disconnect,” but require employers to negotiate such parameters with unions and/or individual employees.

 Examples of elements that might be included in a disconnecting from work policy include:

 Currently employers will have some flexibility to design their policies on disconnecting from work to suit their particular work environment and culture, however this may change in the future if the Ontario government comes out with more prescribed regulations.